jimzord12/Game-Frontend-Deploy/README.md

 <br /> &nbsp;&nbsp;
 This context provides the following functionality for the rest of the app to consume:

-    - If there is a crypto wallet installed
+    - The ability to check: if there is a crypto wallet installed
-    - The wallet information (address, chainId, balance)
+    - The ability to check: If the context has finished executing its code (used to control the app's code execution flow)
-    - If the context has finished executing its code (used to control the app's code execution flow)
+    - The user's wallet information (account address, chainId, balance)
     - The "Connect Wallet" functionality
     - The "Switch Network" functionality
     - The "Add Network" functionality